-Choosing the right time to solicit professional help to develop a purpose for an early stage company can be the difference between a lasting result, or many do-overs.
+Choosing the right time to solicit professional help to develop a purpose can be the difference between a lasting result, or many do-overs.

 I’m sitting across the table from a founder.
 They’re so excited that they trip over their words to express all the potential they see in their company.
 I even had a founder once run out of air because she forgot to breathe between sentences.

 The dialogue moves toward a close, and I ask, “How can I help you?”

 The response is usually, “Well, when should I invest in this stuff?”